What are Early Symptoms of Mesothelioma

 What to Look Out For

-• Persistent Cough: One of the earliest signs often includes a persistent cough that just doesn't seem to go away, no matter how many lozenges you've tried.
+• Persistent Cough: One of the earliest signs often includes a continuous cough that just doesn't seem to go away, no matter how many capsules you've tried.

 • Chest Pain: Discomfort or pain in the chest area is another early symptom to watch out for.
 If it feels like there's an elephant sitting on your chest, don't ignore it.